kimsama/Unity-QuickSheet/README.md

-Unity-SpreadsheetPro
+Unity-QuickSheet
 ====================

-Unity-SpreadsheetPro enables you to use google and excel spreadsheet data within Unity editor.
-With Unity-SpreadsheetPro, you can retrieve data from a spreadsheet and save it as an asset file with a scriptableobject format even without writing single line of code.
+Unity-QuickSheet enables you to use google and excel spreadsheet data within Unity editor.
+With Unity-QuickSheet, you can retrieve data from a spreadsheet and save it as an asset file with a scriptableobject format even without writing single line of code.

 Features